abhinavsingh/proxy.py/README.md

                         Default: proxy.http.proxy.auth.AuthPlugin.
 Auth plugin
                         to use instead of default basic auth plugin.
   --cache-dir CACHE_DIR
-                        Default: A temporary directory.
-Flag only applicable when cache plugin is used with on-disk storage.
+                        Default: /Users/abhinavsingh/.proxy/cache.
+Flag only
+                        applicable when cache plugin is used with on-disk storage.
   --proxy-pool PROXY_POOL
                         List of upstream proxies to use in the pool --enable-web-server   Default: False.
 Whether to enable